seanbreckenridge/exobrain/projects/README.md

 [GitHub](https://github.com/seanbreckenridge/bgproc) | [GitLab](https://gitlab.com/seanbreckenridge/bgproc) | Shell

 bash loop to run tasks in the background.
-I use this instead of cron. uses a lockfile to make sure duplicate processes aren't running, and [evry](https://github.com/seanbreckenridge/evry) to schedule tasks periodically.
+I use this instead of anacron/cron. uses a lockfile to make sure duplicate processes aren't running, and [`evry`](https://github.com/seanbreckenridge/evry) to schedule tasks periodically.

 ### subpath-serve